-INSIDE: How to turn old thrift store nightstands into a stylish storage bench with custom seated cushion.
+INSIDE: How to turn old thrift store nightstands into easy stylish storage bench with custom seated cushion.
+1 day furniture makeover.

 My husband sent me a grainy text photo of a pair of mid-century modern nightstands from his random stop at a thrift store.
 The text read, “$15!
 Want them?”
 Of course, why would I not want a couple of retro side tables in need of a makeover?!

 And so these funky tables came home and moved around various rooms until they found a permanent spot in the family room.
 We butted these two nightstands next to each other and poof!
 They became a much-needed storage bench and additional seating zone.
 Because one always needs a space for a storage basket …and wine!

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 To read more, please see my disclosure page.

 How to Make Easy Stylish Bench from Nightstands

 Any DIY project is a great excuse to try a new product.
 This makeover was successful thanks to spray paint and we discovered a cool new paint product which helped to transform these nightstands from retro to stylish!

 – Montana MTN 94 spray paint (Used by street artists, this spray paint has an adjustable spray nozzle head to control the amount of paint it emits)

 – Rustoleum spray paint

 – Painter’s tape